Address: Ocean Park Road

 Other Areas: 6 a.m. – 7 p.m.

-The Hong Kong Zoological and Botanical Gardens (HKZBG) is located on the northern slope of Victoria Peak with a highest point of 100 metres and a lowest point of 62 metres above sea level.
-It occupies an area of 5.6 hectares was founded in 1871.
+Founded in 1871, the Hong Kong Zoological and Botanical Gardens (HKZBG) are located on the northern slope of Victoria Peak with a highest point of 100 meters and a lowest point of 62 meters above sea level.

 Madame Tussauds Wax Museum